jamesmortensen/diamond-chat-aware/README.md

 - Once installed, reload all your private chat windows to see diamonds.

+###Internet Explorer (Experimental!)

+**NOTE:** These are unsigned binaries that don't seem to work.
+They are here for demonstration purposes only.

+- Download the IE Binaries either for [32 bit]() or [64 bit]().
+- Locate the downloaded file(s).
+- To allow your browser to download them, I renamed `*.exe` to `*_exe`.
+Once downloaded, rename the files back to `*.exe`
+- As a safeguard, if you are on Windows, ***please scan these files for viruses!*** Whenever downloading stuff from the Internet, ***please be safe!***
+- Execute the binary to install the browser helper object in Internet Explorer.
+- Observe that, while the add-on gets installed, and is listed as "enabled", it doesn't work.
+Furthermore, there are no native tools inside Internet Explorer to further debug the add-on.

 ##Legal

 *This product is not affiliated with Stack Exchange™.
 [The Stack Exchange™ name and logos are trademarks of Stack Exchange Inc. The names and logos for sites and products operating on the Stack Exchange™ network are also trademarks of Stack Exchange™ Inc.](http://stackexchange.com/legal/trademark-guidance)*